-- 5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary. - 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education will focus on: - Preparing boys and girls for the changes that adolescence brings; and - How a baby is conceived and born.
+- 5.1 Our curriculum is set out in Appendix 1, but we may need to adapt this as and when necessary.
+The core scheme we use is professionally produced and is called 1Decision this is a kite marked scheme.
+Other resources are also used. - 5.2 We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students. - 5.3 Primary sex education will focus on: - Preparing all students for the changes that adolescence brings; and - How a baby is conceived and born.